moq-wg/moq-transport/draft-lcurley-warp.md

 ## ANNOUNCE {#message-announce}

 The publisher advertises the tracks via the `ANNOUNCE` control message.
-The receiver can then SUBSCRIBE to the advertised tracks.
+The `ANNOUNCE` message allows discovery of tracks being published by a publisher and verify publisher's authorization for all the tracks sharing the announced namespace.

 ~~~
 ANNOUNCE Message {